Configuring a Password Policy

 Example Password Complexity Usage

-The following stored procedure (you can also use individual SET statements in the command line) will create a password complexity policy where passwords must:
+The following stored procedure (you can also use individual SET statements in the command line) creates a password complexity policy where passwords must:

 • be at least 12 characters long